 Established routes on Little Bulge (upstream to downstream):

-• The Black Bulge (5.4)—How this is just 5.4 I have no idea.
-Most free soloists couldn’t even get started here.
+•The Black Bulge (5.4)—How this is just 5.4 I have no idea.
+The start is harder than that.
 I suspect this is one of the many sandbag routes in the area, routes rated before YDS expanded past 5.9 but which were not updated.
 Beautiful rock and route, though.

 Routes on Great Falls Bulge:

 •Peg’s Progress (5.4)—A popular lead back in the old days.